vmware-tanzu/thepodlets/site/_episodes/008-disaster-and-recovery.md

 [EPISODE]

 [00:00:41] CC: Hi, everybody.
 We are back.
 This is episode number 8.
-Today we have on the show myself, Carlisia Campos and Josh.
+Today we have on the show myself, Carlisia Thompson and Josh.

 [00:00:51] JR: Hello, everyone.